 If you have any further questions surrounding makeup and laser eye surgery please feel free to contact our Bolton based team.

-Start your new year with new vision and book your free consultation and assessment today!
+Start your new year with new vision and book your consultation and assessment today!
 Visit our site to find out more.

 All eye surgical procedures carry a level of risk including not obtaining the desired outcome, through to varying levels of visual loss.
 Your eye surgeon will discuss the risks and benefits, including ones specific to your circumstances, at the time of your pre-operative consultation.